baconsocrispy/reb-portfolio/README.md

 * Navigation/AdminBar to components not routes
 * Display thumbnail in projectform after url is entered
 * Restyle about page bio
+* NotFound shows briefly on project page after new project creation as the id only goes in db after page refresh
+* Also shows briefly when reloading new and edit forms